BQ for Job Interviews

 technologies/tools you used.

 Hey there!
-I’m Leo Hu.
+I’m Michael Hu.

 I’ve been working as a Java fullstack developer for over ten years now, and I have experience building scalable,high-performance backend services and dynamic frontend web pages to solve real business problems.